sodascience/metasyn/docs/source/developer/detailed_overview.rst

 ---------

 The main datastructure that the user will interface with.
 It contains exactly the information of the Metasyn File.
-The main initialization methods are the classmethods :meth:`metasyn.dataset.MetaFrame.from_json` (to load from a file) and :meth:`metasyn.dataset.MetaFrame.from_dataframe` to fit variables from a polars DataFrame.
+The main initialization methods are the classmethods :meth:`metasyn.metaframe.MetaFrame.from_json` (to load from a file) and :meth:`metasyn.metaframe.MetaFrame.from_dataframe` to fit variables from a polars DataFrame.
 It implements ``__getitem__`` so that access to variables is easier, either by variable name or index.

-The last important method is :meth:`metasyn.dataset.MetaFrame.synthesize`, which creates a synthesized dataset.
+The last important method is :meth:`metasyn.metaframe.MetaFrame.synthesize`, which creates a synthesized dataset.

 MetaVar
 -------